Content Search API

 Access control

-The Content Search API only returns published content that the current user has access to view.
+The Content Search API only returns published content that the current user can view.

 Personalize

 The Content Search API leverages indexed data within Optimizely Search & Navigation to deliver search results.
-By default, personalized contents are not indexed, hence are not returned by Content Search API.
+By default, personalized contents are not indexed and are not returned by Content Search API.
 To retrieve personalized content (based on the current user and context), pass the personalize query string parameter as true:

 ?personalize=true